smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.8.4 - 2024-03-07
+We are beginning our phased rollout of us-street-api 5.8.4.
+This process is scheduled to be completed by 2024-03-12 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED

+- Fixed an issue where there was a contradiction between enhanced_match and DPVFootnotes.
+- Improved ability to find SmartyKey™ when secondary is invalid.
+- Improved ability to find results that use the street2 field.
+- Fixed an issue where duplicate PMB values would be returned.
+- Fixed the inconsistency between strict, invalid, and enhanced mode for the A# and B# footnotes.
+- Improved matching on PO boxes with dual input.

 ## 5.8.2 - 2024-02-28
 We are beginning our phased rollout of us-street-api 5.8.2.
 This process is scheduled to be completed by 2024-03-02 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.